cymahajan2003/cymahajan2003/README.md

 #  HELLO I AM CHANDAN MAHAJAN
-Hi, I'm Chandan — a B.Tech IT student who enjoys building practical and user-friendly software.
+B.Tech IT student who enjoys building practical and user-friendly software.
 I like working on Java development, web-based applications, and NLP projects where technology can solve real problems and improve user experience.
 I’m always exploring new concepts, writing better code, and learning through hands-on projects.
 My goal is to grow as a developer, contribute to meaningful work, and continue improving my technical and problem-solving abilities.

 ---